DragunWF/KITA-KITA/README.md

   - The user have a specific limitations on the access of its full features based on there position in the business.
 - **Attendance and Payroll Management System:**
   - **Attendance System:** The manager or owner have a features that every day he/she can generate a 8 pin code to distribute for there staff to enter on there account to mark them present for the today.
-  - **Payroll System:** the owner can set the amount of salary per week that will automatically deducted to the owner business account.
-  - Once the salary reflected to the staff and manager they can withdraw it through the ATM.
+  - **Payroll System:** The owner can set the amount of salary per week that will automatically deducted to the owner business account.
+Once the salary reflected to the staff and manager they can withdraw it through the ATM.
 - **Financial Tracking Chart:**
   - The owner can track the weekly and monthly sales and financial status.
 - **Inventory Monitoring and Alerts:**